-Evaluation and monitoring of the collective worship takes place, usually between the Head Teacher, staff, Ethos group,Governors and Reverend Jan Harney and House for Duty Priest.
+Evaluation and monitoring of the collective worship takes place, usually between the Head Teacher, staff, Ethos group, Governors and Reverend Jan Harney.
 We look to encourage a range of people to take part in the evaluation through thought bubbles although we are now trialling different types of evaluation.